 Step 3: The foam will loosen up the soot and dirt and trap it in the sponge and wash off the cookware.
 You will see a noticeable difference with scrubbing the sponge on the surface.
 For best results, soak the melamine scrubbing sponge in warm water.
 If you do not want to muscle with your item, you have to be extra careful with using your cookware on the open flame or campfire.

-- Cleaning power for everyday jobs
+- 3X scrubbing power* for everyday jobs

 - Long-lasting and durable